How to Treat Poison Ivy Naturally: and the Most Important Tip

 Poison Ivy Rash is the most common allergic reaction in the U.S. and affects as many as 50 million Americans a year. (source)

+The oily resin that causes the rash is called urushiol and sticks to clothing, skin, pets and outdoor equipment.
 Coming in contact with the resin causes an itchy red rash that can quickly spread, appearing roughly 12 to 72 hours after exposure to the plant.

 The poison ivy rash can be a really nasty, life-consuming thing when it hits so it's crucial to know how to treat poison ivy at home to avoid both complications and also time-consuming and expensive runs to the doctor.

-Here are some tips to help you know what to do for poison ivy–how to spot the signs and symptoms of poison ivy rash, how to avoid getting a poison ivy rash in the first place, and loads of natural remedies for poison ivy rash.
+Here are some tips to help you know what to do for poison ivy, how to spot the signs and symptoms of poison ivy rash, how to avoid getting a poison ivy rash in the first place, and loads of natural remedies for poison ivy rash.

 Signs and Symptoms of a Poison Ivy Rash